Moses21/Adidas-Sales-Report/README.md

 From the result above, we see that the Street Footwear contributed amounting to $44,882,332 as a revenue and followed by Apparel

+### Which states and city should we push more products?

+### What is the peak month for sales in 2020 and 2021?

+### Which sales methods are performing well?